 Are you looking for a great polenta recipe?
-The kind where the coarse cornmeal is cooked to a smoothish mush, then let it solidify and cut it and bake it and… If so, you’ve come to the wrong place.
+The kind where that coarse cornmeal is cooked into a smooth porridge, then cooled and cut and baked and… If so, you’ve come to the wrong place.

 The product itself is gluten-free, but if you're very sensitive, make sure it's not from a facility that uses wheat.
 The package information should let you know.